OpenTechStrategies/torque/DESIGN.md

 ```

 The edit subdicts are listed in reverse chronological order by
 `edit_timestamp`.
-The `BASE_HASH` is a hash of the original value for
+The `ORIGINAL_VALUE` is a copy of the original value for
-this field, that is, the value that came from the original
+this field, that is, the value that came from the original spreadsheet.
-spreadsheet.

 The approval fields are unused right now, though they may be used for
 an enhancement to this feature later.
 We should decide whether there